julionoel/Medical-history/README.md

 $ http://jnjimenez.alwaysdata.net/
 ```

-you can access the next users
+You can access the next users:
 * demo/demo
 * admin / admin